 In children where epilepsy is unstable, or there is a progressive neurological disorder of unclear aetiology, specialist consultation is recommended to advise on the appropriate vaccination course.
-In Victoria, this could be via our clinical immunisation services at RCH or Monash or TeleHealth.
-[Tel: 1300 882 924]
+In Victoria, referrals for this service should be made to SAEFVIC.

 All children with neurologic and neurodevelopmental conditions are at high risk of severe and complicated influenza infection.

 This includes disorders that do not have an obvious compromise in respiratory function such as intellectual disability and epilepsy.
 Influenza infection can also markedly increase seizures in children with epilepsy.

 These children should all be offered annual influenza vaccination from 6 months of age.
 Two doses are required in the first year the vaccine is received if less than 9 years of age (see Resources below- MVEC Influenza vaccine recommendations).